matplotlib/mpl-third-party/_sources/intro.rst.txt

-XYZ A list of packages that extend Matplotlib.
+A list of packages that extend Matplotlib.
 These are maintained and distributed independently from Matplotlib so go to the website listed for instructions.